junxit/us-congress-bills-112/bill.md

 - **(b)** *Achievement reports*
   - **(1)** *In general* In addition to the reports required under subsection (a), each eligible entity receiving funds under section 4(a) shall, not later than September 1 of the year during which the second school year of the entity’s program is completed and each of the next 2 years thereafter, submit to the Secretary a report, including any pertinent data collected in the preceding 2 school years, concerning—
     - **(A)** the academic growth and achievement of students participating in the program;
-    - **(B)** the graduation and college admission rates of students who participate in the program, where appropriate; and
+    - **(B)** the high school graduation and college admission rates of students who participate in the program, where appropriate; and
     - **(C)** parental satisfaction with the program.
   - **(2)** *Prohibiting disclosure of personal information* No report under this subsection may contain any personally identifiable information.
-- **(c)** *Reports to parent*
+- **(c)** *Reports to parents*
   - **(1)** *In general* Each eligible entity receiving funds under section 4(a) shall ensure that each school participating in the entity’s program under this Act during a school year reports at least once during the year to the parents of each of the school’s students who are participating in the program on—
     - **(A)** the student’s academic achievement, as measured by a comparison with the aggregate academic achievement of other participating students at the student’s school in the same grade or level, as appropriate, and the aggregate academic achievement of the student’s peers at the student’s school in the same grade or level, as appropriate;
     - **(B)** the safety of the school, including the incidence of school violence, student suspensions, and student expulsions; and
     - **(C)** the accreditation status of the school.
   - **(2)** *Prohibiting disclosure of personal information* No report under this subsection may contain any personally identifiable information, except as to the student who is the subject of the report to that student’s parent.
-- **(d)** *Report to Congress* Not later than 6 months after the first appropriation of funds under section 14, and each succeeding year thereafter, the Secretary shall submit to the Committees on Appropriations, Education and the Workforce, and Oversight and Government Reform, of the House of Representatives and the Committees on Appropriations, Health, Education, Labor, and Pensions, and Homeland Security and Governmental Affairs, of the Senate, an annual report on the findings of the reports submitted under subsections (a) and (b).
+- **(d)** *Report to Congress* Not later than 6 months after the first appropriation of funds under section 14, and each succeeding year thereafter, the Secretary shall submit to the Committees on Appropriations, Education and the Workforce, and Oversight and Government Reform of the House of Representatives and the Committees on Appropriations, Health, Education, Labor, and Pensions, and Homeland Security and Governmental Affairs of the Senate, an annual report on the findings of the reports submitted under subsections (a) and (b).

 ## § 11.
 DC Public Schools and DC Public Charter Schools

 - **(a)** *Condition of receipt of funds* As a condition of receiving funds under this Act on behalf of the District of Columbia public schools and the District of Columbia public charter schools, the Mayor shall agree to carry out the following:
   - **(1)** *Information requests* Ensure that all the District of Columbia public schools and the District of Columbia public charter schools comply with all reasonable requests for information for purposes of the evaluation under section 9(a).
-  - **(2)** *Agreement with the Secretary* Enter into the agreement described in section 9(a)(1)(B) to monitor and evaluate the use of funds authorized and appropriated for the District of Columbia public schools and the District of Columbia public charter schools.
+  - **(2)** *Agreement with the Secretary* Enter into the agreement described in section 9(a)(1)(B) to monitor and evaluate the use of funds authorized and appropriated for the District of Columbia public schools and the District of Columbia public charter schools under this Act.
-  - **(3)** *Submission of report* Not later than 6 months after the first appropriation of funds under section 14, and each succeeding year thereafter, submit to the Committee on Appropriations, the Committee on Education and the Workforce, and the Committee on Oversight and Government Reform, of the House of Representatives, and the Committee on Appropriations, the Committee on Health, Education, Labor, and Pensions, and the Committee on Homeland Security and Governmental Affairs, of the Senate, information on—
+  - **(3)** *Submission of report* Not later than 6 months after the first appropriation of funds under section 14, and each succeeding year thereafter, submit to the Committee on Appropriations, the Committee on Education and the Workforce, and the Committee on Oversight and Government Reform of the House of Representatives, and the Committee on Appropriations, the Committee on Health, Education, Labor, and Pensions, and the Committee on Homeland Security and Governmental Affairs of the Senate, information on—
     - **(A)** how the funds authorized and appropriated under this Act for the District of Columbia public schools and the District of Columbia public charter schools were used in the preceding school year; and
     - **(B)** how such funds are contributing to student achievement.
 - **(b)** *Enforcement* If, after reasonable notice and an opportunity for a hearing for the Mayor, the Secretary determines that the Mayor has not been in compliance with 1 or more of the requirements described in subsection (a), the Secretary may withhold from the Mayor, in whole or in part, further funds under this Act for the District of Columbia public schools and the District of Columbia public charter schools.